webdevDmYa/trainingRep/trainingRep/README.md

-# Hello World!
-## this repo for the training on JS
+## this branch for the training on JS